 Upon further examination, pain may be caused by a second toe that has started to shift out of alignment either to the left or the right.
 The second toe may even lift off the ground while standing.

-In most cases, surgery is not necessary to treat MTP Synovitis, although if nonsurgical treatment is unsuccessful, it may very well be needed.
+In most cases, surgery is not necessary to treat MTP Synovitis, although if nonsurgical treatment is unsuccessful, it may be necessary.
 Treatments include splinting, icing, or taping of the problem joint.
-A walking boot, cast, or crutches might also be needed to help heel the problem area.
+A walking boot, cast, or crutches may also be needed to help heal the problem area.